-Evidence from the Arab Barometer.-As a last check on the external validity of the fact we document, we find that the share of Saudi men supportive of WWOH outside the home is also extremely similar when using the nationally representative sample from the wave of the Arab Barometer survey containing that question for Saudi Arabia (2010-2011).
-Out of approximately 700 male respondents, 77 percent agree with the statement, "A married woman can work outside the home if she wishes."
-Among male respondents aged 18-35 (the age bracket in our study), the share is 79 percent.34 The Arab Barometer survey also allows us to establish that older men are also supportive of WWOH outside the home; among those over 35, the share agreeing with that statement is 74 percent.
+As a last check on the external validity of the fact we document, we find that the share of Saudi men supportive of WWOH outside the home is also extremely similar when using the nationally representative sample from the wave of Arab Barometer containing that question for Saudi Arabia (2010-2011).
+Out of approximately 700 male respondents, 77% agree with the statement "a married woman can work outside the home if she wishes."
+Among male respondents aged 18-35 (the age bracket in our study), the share is 79%.
+The Arab Barometer survey also allows us to establish that older men are also supportive of WWOH outside the home: among those over 35, the share agreeing with that statement is 74%.
 Figure 7 displays the share of men supportive of WWOH outside the home in the different samples discussed in this paper.

-B. Discussion: Why Are Social Norms Misperceived?
+4.2 Discussion: Why are Social Norms Misperceived?